Volcano Deformation Database

 - to compile deformation observations of all volcanoes globally into a database that will be part of WOVOdat and the Smithsonian Catalog

 - document any relation between deformation events and eruptions for the Global assessment of volcanic hazard and risk report for 2015 (GAR15) for the UN.
-We will meet this objective by August 2014
+This is now available: Loughlin, S.C., Sparks, R.S.J., Brown, S.K., Jenkins, S.F. and Vye-Brown, C.(eds) (2015) Global Volcanic Hazards and Risk.
+Cambridge University Press.

 - to better link InSAR and other remote sensing observations to volcano observatories